 WATCH: Kanpur woman constable thrashes eve-teaser with shoe, video viral

-Kanpur, Dec 11: I the wake of crime against women across the nation that has been intensifying every passing day has raised a question at women safety in our country.
+Kanpur, Dec 11: The wake of crime against women across the nation, has been intensifying every passing day, raised questions at women safety in our country.
 To tackle menace like the recent rape cases some several cities have taken up measures.
 On Wednesday a video of a woman constable thrashing a man for allegedly harassing girls on their way to school in Bithur area of Kanpur, Uttar Pradesh went viral on the internet.

-Earlier, Kanpur police have taken several measure to provide safety to women.
-They launched the SOS apps and help line numbers to help any woman in distress.
+Earlier, Kanpur police have taken several measures to provide safety to women.
+They launched SOS apps and help-line numbers to help any woman in distress.

 #WATCH A woman constable thrashes a man for allegedly harassing girls on their way to school in Bithur area of Kanpur.
 (10.12.19) pic.twitter.com/avQpgk73Va— ANI UP (@ANINewsUP) December 11, 2019